Understanding, Detecting, and Repairing Real-World In-Context-Learning-Based Text-to-SQL Errors: Data Availability

-\textbf{\textit{Internal Validity.}} The errors on ``edit path to correctness'' are identified by manual study, which may be incorrect.
-We assume the correctly generated SQL queries will produce the same output as that of the ground-truth ones, which is not guaranteed. \tool assumes that correct SQL queries and meaningful join operations do not return empty result sets or a single data entry with \code{NULL} values, which could be incorrect.
+\textbf{\textit{Internal Validity.}} Our taxonomy and error labels are based on manual inspection of 4,602 incorrect queries by three co-authors, which may be incorrect. \tool assumes that correct SQL queries and meaningful join operations do not return empty result sets or a single data entry with \code{NULL} values, which could be incorrect.
+We classify SQL queries that lack a clear edit path to correctness into ``unclassifiable'' errors which are excluded from targeted detection and repair.

+\textbf{\textit{Construct Validity.}} We adopt execution match (EM) metric, which may yield false positives when a semantically incorrect query coincidentally produces the same result on a specific database instance.
+This may lead to under-reporting of errors.

-\textbf{\textit{External Validity.}} We only study \bird and \spider datasets, which may not represent all text-to-SQL tasks.
-We only evaluate four ICL-based text-to-SQL databases incorporated GPT series, which may not represent all ICL-based techniques designs and LLMs.
+\textbf{\textit{External Validity.}} Our study only cover \bird, \spider and \sciencebenchmark datasets, which may not represent all text-to-SQL tasks.
+We only evaluate four ICL-based text-to-SQL techniques incorporated GPT series and 4 open-source LLMs, which may not represent all ICL-based technique designs and LLMs.
+The evaluated techniques are also coupled with their official prompt designs, and different prompt engineering choices may lead to different error distributions and repair behaviors.